Temazepam, or its brand name Restoril, is a strong prescription medication for insomnia and anxiety.

 Some more severe withdrawal symptoms from addiction include depression and suicidal thoughts, difficulty breathing, erratic heartbeat and potential for seizures.
 A person going through Restoril withdrawal can also expect to have difficulty sleeping, nightmares, anxiety, agitation, insomnia (this is called the rebound effect, where the symptoms the temazepam was treating will come back worse than before), nausea, vomiting, headaches, confusion, difficulty remembering things, concentrating, as well as irritability and fatigue.

 Temazepam Dependence – How to safely detox

 Sudden withdrawal of temazepam may need to be managed or monitored closely.
 Seizures may occur and may need to be treated rapidly.
 There are also psychological issues that need to be addressed.
 Depression and suicidal thoughts will often come when a person stops using Restoril.
 If a person is going through withdrawal and talks about suicidal thoughts, this needs to be addressed and treated seriously.
-Drugs often cause this, and they may need just to be monitored until the drugs are completely out of their system and they are back to normal.
-Other psychological issues that should be addressed right away include mania, hallucinations, delusions, aggression, violence, drug cravings and erratic and uncontrolled behaviour.
+Drugs often cause this, and they may need to be monitored until the drugs are completely out of their system and back to normal.
+Other psychological issues that should be addressed immediately include mania, hallucinations, delusions, aggression, violence, drug cravings and erratic and uncontrolled behaviour.

 Types of treatment help for temazepam addiction